 The small stone house on Yellow Springs Road, near Hollow Road, is the Wisner-Rapp House, a 18th century house and saddle shop on the National Register of Historic Places.
 It is owned and maintained by the Charlestown Historical Society.

-The grass trail at Brightside Farm is being paved to encourage more visitors to walk this beautiful scenic spot in our township.
+In 2017, the grass trail at Brightside Farm was paved to encourage more visitors to walk this beautiful scenic spot in our township.

-A small parking lot will be constructed adjacent to the Wisner-Rapp House, which is the small historic house owned by the Charlestown Historical Society.
+A small parking lot was constructed adjacent to the Wisner-Rapp House, which is the small historic house owned by the Charlestown Historical Society.